lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 (destr_map, a) = Sl.destripe(pix_idx, tod, num_of_pixels, baseline_len, comm)
 ```

-9. If you want to save the destriped map in a .fits file, you should make just one rank do that-
+9. If you want to save the destriped map in a .fits file, you should make just one rank do that.

 ```
 #save file